Jiu-Jitsu GP Quintet Rule Set

 Winner Stays On System

-The match begins with a bout between two fighters, one from each Team.
-The winner fights the next fighter from the opposing Team.
-If the bout ends in a draw, both fighters are removed and the next fighter from each Team enters the mat to grapple.
-If the last fighter on a Team loses their bout, that Team loses.
-If a bout between both Teams’ last fighters ends in a draw, whichever Team had the fewest cumulative penalties throughout all of the bouts wins.
+If both Teams have the same amount of draws and the last bout between both Teams’ fighters ends in a draw, whichever Team had the fewest cumulative penalties throughout all of the bouts wins.
 If both Teams have an equal number of penalties, the referees determine the winning Team based on which fighter in the final bout was most aggressive.

-Weight Limits
+Weight & Belt Limits

 The total weight of all five fighters on a Team must be below the weight class limit as measured on the day of the event.